x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/view-transport-agents-in-the-transport-pipeline.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Transport agents" entry in the [Mail flow permissions](..//../permissions/feature-permissions/mail-flow-permissions.md) topic.

-- You can only use the Shell to perform this procedure.
+- You can only use the Exchange Management Shell to perform this procedure.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](../../about-documentation/exchange-admin-center-keyboard-shortcuts.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit them at [Microsoft Tech Community](https://techcommunity.microsoft.com/t5/exchange/ct-p/Exchange).

-## Use the Shell to view a list of transport agents in the transport pipeline
+## Use the Exchange Management Shell to view a list of transport agents in the transport pipeline

 To use the Shell to view a list of transport agents in the transport pipeline on an Exchange server, run the following command: